adityasalapaka/rosemary/README.md

 the setwd() command in R.
 - Please do not change any of the file names.
 - run_analysis.R makes use of the "plyr" package.
-This can be installed by the command 'r install.packages("plyr")'.
+This can be installed by the command `install.packages("plyr")`.
 The script loads it when needed.

 # Working